 Witness the urban wilderness at Zealandia – Zealandia is the world’s first fully-fenced urban Ecosanctuary.
 It has a 500-year conservation plan to restore Wellington valley’s forest and freshwater ecosystems.

 Shop at the Harbourside Markets –The oldest and most popular markets in Wellington- Harbourside Market is where you can find a wide variety of fresh fruits, vegetables, baked goods and all kinds of produce materials.

 Explore the world's most exotic animals at Wellington Zoo – Established in 1906 Wellington Zoo is New Zealand's first Zoo and the first carboNZero certified zoo in the world.
 Home to many exotic animals including, giraffes, otters, kiwis and pandas.
 A trip to Wellington Zoo is worth a while for all animal enthusiasts.

 CubaDupa – Wellington's very own street festival, CupaDupa is a two-day festival that occurs in March.
 Celebrating the bohemian spirit with food, music and community.

 Visa Wellington on a Plate – Every year in August Wellington becomes a foodie paradise for a fortnight.
 It is a series of food, competitions and events and, you can enjoy a number of creative and delicious menus.

 Summer City – Beginning New Year's Day till March, over a hundred adventurous and free events get cracking in Wellington with Summer City.

-IDP Study Abroad Insights - New Zealand Series
+DP Study Abroad Insights - New Zealand Series